 Finally, it would also be interesting to gain insight into the sensitivity of medium evolution effects to the strength of the interactions.
 In the case of strongly coupled holographic models, the effects due to flow, hydrodynamic gradients, and background fields have been studied for a wide variety of hard probes \cite{Lekaveckas:2013lha, Rajagopal:2015roa, Sadofyev:2015hxa, Li:2016bbh, Reiten:2019fta, Arefeva:2020jvo, Casalderrey-Solana:2014bpa,Rajagopal:2016uip, Brewer:2017fqy, Brewer:2018mpk}.
 The framework developed in this paper, along with the results in \cite{Sadofyev:2021ohn, Barata:2022krd}, could be used to provide the weak coupling counterpart of these analyses.

 \acknowledgements The authors would like to thank N. Armesto, J. Barata, X. Mayo, M. Sievert, and I. Vitev for discussions and comments on this work.
 This work is supported by European Research Council project ERC-2018-ADG-835105 YoctoLHC; by Maria de Maetzu excellence program under project MDM-2016-0692 and CEX2020-001035-M; by Spanish Research State Agency under project PID2020-119632GB-I00; and by Xunta de Galicia (Centro singular de investigación de Galicia accreditation 2019-2022), by European Union ERDF.
-The work of A.S. is also supported by the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 101032858 (JetT).
+A.V.S. has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 101032858 (JetT).
 C.A. has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 893021 (JQ4LHC).